tigerfarm/arduino/Altair101/asm/programs/README.md

 opCmp.asm               CMP : Compare register A with the other registers: B,C,D,E,H,L, and M. Register M, is memory data, H:L.
                         JZ, JNZ, JC, JNC: same as CPI.
-                        + Program has 600+ bytes (16 bit address) which is well over 256 bytes (8 bit address), and works fine. opCallRetShort.asm      CALL : words with label or an immediate number address.
+                        + Program has 600+ bytes (16 bit address) which is well over 256 bytes (8 bit address), and works fine. opCallRet.asm           CALL and RET : work fine.
+                        Single call and return.
+opCallRetShort.asm      CALL : words with label or an immediate number address.
                         RET : returns properly.
+opCallRetLong.asm       CALL : words with label or an immediate number address.

-opCallRet.asm           CALL and RET : work fine.
+                        RET : returns properly.
-                        Single call and return.
-opCallMultiple.asm      Multiple call and returns, call with calls in the call.
+opCallRetMultiple.asm   Multiple call and returns, call with calls in the call.
 I.E. stacked calls.
                         Pop : Pop a register pair (RP) from the stack: B:C, D:E, H:L. To do, pop flags.

 opLdaSta.asm            STA a: Store register A data to an address a(hb:lb).